NinerBull/AccWideUILayoutSelection/README.md

 ![Info Img](https://cdn-wow.mmoui.com/preview/pvw76793.jpg)

 ## About
-This QOL addon synchronizes various Interface Settings that are normally character specific across all of your characters on your account.
+This QOL addon synchronizes various Interface Settings that are **normally character specific**, across **all** of your characters on your account.
 It eliminates the need to reconfigure these same settings on all of your characters, including any fresh characters you make.

 By default, all of the settings below are synchronized, and you can disable any that you'd rather keep character specific: